SChinchi/ror2-items-sim/README.md

 The `Run` class is an implementation of a run session, which can be used to analyse how many items of each tier one can obtain by full looting a number of stages.
 Since it has no intelligent agent to make context-related decisions, it is limited in some aspects.
 For example,

-- While it supports multiplayer, it can't make decisions for how to split the loot.
+- While it supports multiplayer, it cannot make decisions for how to split the loot.
 For the purposes of this simulation loot distribution is irrelevant, therefore, a unified inventory is used.
 - It randomly selects an item to purchase from a multishop, but it will aggressively search for an Executive Card from equipment multishops.
 - Due to their interactive and rare nature, Adaptive Chests are not looted but their encounter is logged.
 - It doesn't utilise printers and scrappers to optimise the build, as this technically doesn't change the number of items within an item tier.